yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 TODO:
 =====

-- Apply the daos branch purposes on master branch .
+- (in process) Apply the daos branch purposes on master branch.
-	- convert database and routes files in one routes file and multiple dao files.
+	- (in process) convert database and routes files in one routes file and multiple dao files.
-		- finish mongo dao exporting it.
+		- pass all mocha_api_test.js tests.

 - Test return error codes.